bsc-pm/ompss-ee/source/ompss-ee/README.rst

 ============

 This documentation contains examples and exercises using the OmpSs programming model.
-The main objective of this paper is to provide guidance in learning Ompss programming model and serve as teaching materials in courses and tutorials.
+The main objective of this paper is to provide guidance in learning OmpSs programming model and serve as teaching materials in courses and tutorials.
 To find more complete applications please visit our BAR (BSC Application Repository) in the URL http://pm.bsc.es/projects/bar